Scotch Whisky Market Size and Share

 Scotch Whisky Market Analysis by Mordor Intelligence

-The global scotch whisky market is expected to reach USD 56.50 billion in 2025 and grow to USD 70.23 billion by 2030, with a CAGR of 4.45% during the forecast period.
-The global demand for Scotch whiskey has increased due to growing consumer preference for premium and luxury spirits.
-Consumers are choosing high-quality, authentic spirits with established heritage, making Scotch whiskey a prominent choice in the premium alcoholic beverages market.
+The scotch whisky market size was valued at USD 56.51 billion in 2025 and is estimated to grow from USD 58.78 billion in 2026 to reach USD 73.63 billion by 2031, at a CAGR of 4.61% during the forecast period (2026-2031).
+The global demand for Scotch whisky has increased due to growing consumer preference for premium and luxury spirits.
+Consumers are choosing high-quality, authentic spirits with established heritage, making Scotch whisky a prominent choice in the premium alcoholic beverages market.
 This trend is notable in emerging markets, where increased disposable incomes enable consumers to purchase premium spirits.
-The popularity of whiskey-based cocktails has created new consumption opportunities and attracted younger consumers, especially millennials seeking distinctive drinking experiences.
+The popularity of whisky-based cocktails has created new consumption opportunities and attracted younger consumers, especially millennials seeking distinctive drinking experiences.
+Growth in 2026 reflects consistent premium adoption, stronger digital sales models, and resilient brand equity that supports pricing power across channels.

 Key Report Takeaways